piazzai/archluks/README.md

 # archluks

 These are my scripts for an encrypted [Arch](https://www.archlinux.org) installation on a 64-bit UEFI system.
-The scripts expect a NVMe drive in Channel 0 (`/dev/nvme0n1`).
-This is wiped and partitioned into an EFI system and a LUKS-encrypted physical root.
-The physical root is further partitioned into two logical volumes, swap and root.
-The OS is installed on the logical root and the encryption key is always required to boot into it.
+The scripts take a target drive, wipe it, and partition it into an EFI boot and a LUKS-encrypted physical root.
+The physical root is further partitioned into two logical volumes, swap and (logical) root.
+The OS is installed on the logical root and the encryption key set during installation is always required for booting.

-The scripts require you to specify the desired size of the EFI and swap partitions, allocating all remaining space to the logical root.
-They also require the username and password of a sudo account.
-During installation, you are given the option to securely erase all data from the target drive by overwriting it with pseudorandom numbers.
-Depending on the size of the drive, this option can be time-consuming, but because old data could be readable otherwise it is cryptographically safer.
+The scripts require you to specify a target drive, sudo credentials, and the desired size of EFI and swap partitions.
+All remaining space on the drive is allocated to the logical root.
+You are also given the option to securely erase all data from the drive by overwriting it with pseudorandom numbers.
+Depending on the size of the device this can be very time-consuming, but because old data could still be recovered otherwise it is cryptographically safer.

-Partitioning the drive, even without securely erasing, requires overwriting existing data and can result in irrevocable loss.
-Make sure you have the right drive in Channel 0.
-Make sure you understand what the scripts are doing and double-check everything before running them.
-I decline responsibility for any unintended losses caused by your use of these scripts.
+Partitioning the drive, even without opting for secure erasure, requires overwriting and can result in the irrevocable loss of existing data.
+Make sure you target the right drive and understand what the scripts are doing.
+Double-check everything before running them.
+I decline responsibility for any unintended loss caused by these scripts.

 The Arch installation will be a pure command-line environment with the packages [base](https://archlinux.org/packages/core/any/base/), [linux](https://archlinux.org/packages/core/x86_64/linux/), [linux-firmware](https://archlinux.org/packages/core/any/linux-firmware/), [lvm2](https://archlinux.org/packages/core/x86_64/lvm2/), [intel-ucode](https://archlinux.org/packages/extra/any/intel-ucode/) or [amd-ucode](https://archlinux.org/packages/core/any/amd-ucode/) (depending on CPU make), [sudo](https://archlinux.org/packages/core/x86_64/sudo/), [networkmanager](https://archlinux.org/packages/extra/x86_64/networkmanager/), and their dependencies.
 Everything else can be added afterward.